adomanico001/adomanico001/README.md

 - ⚡ Fun fact: ...
 -->

-Front-end Development | Email Development | Marketing Technology

 A graduate of Auburn University's Samuel Ginn College of Engineering, I am building projects that extend the foundation I developed through my computer science degree, especially in software development, digital experience design (XD), and analytics.

+<b>Current Project: March 2026, Decision Engine</b> <br>
+A Java Spring Boot campaign eligiblity engine that determines whether a customer qualifies for an offer based on audience rules, suppression logic, campaign state, and delivery frequency limits.
+The system returns auditable yes-or-no decisions with detailed reasons, reflecting the backend logic behind loyalty and personalized marketing platforms.

+My primary goal for this project is to improve at test-first development, rule evaluation, API design, edge-case handling, and building software that produces clear and traceable decisions.

+<br><br><br>
 My academic repositories are private to honor the Academic Integrity Policy, but available to employers upon request.